usbalbin/stm32-hrtim/README.md

 | stm32h757 |      TODO      |

 ### Usage
 This driver is intended for use through a device hal library.
-See [stm32g4xx-hal](https://github.com/usbalbin/stm32g4xx-hal/tree/hrtim) as a reference.
+See [stm32g4xx-hal](https://github.com/stm32-rs/stm32g4xx-hal/) as a reference.

-*TODO update link once stm32-rs/stm32g4xx-hal#192 is merged.*